scipopt/gcg/doc/resources/users/getting-started.md

 with `LPFILE` being a problem file as needed per the @ref input-formats "format requirements".
-All possible command line arguments can be found in the list down below.\n The above command will `read` your file, `optimize` it, i.e. calculates the optimal solution and finally terminates.\n\n
+All possible command line arguments can be found in the list down below.\n The above command will `read` your file, `optimize` it, i.e. calculate the optimal solution and finally terminate GCG.\n\n
 Another command could be

     gcg -c "read LPFILE display solution optimize quit"

-which will, in addtion to the solving, also print out the solution, i.e. what variables have to take which value, onto the console.\n\n
+which will, in addition to the solving, also print out the solution, i.e. which variables have to take which values, onto the console.\n\n
-With the execution from the command line, you can give arbitrary commands inside the quote marks, as long as they are complete.
+With the execution from the command line, you can give arbitrary commands inside the quotation marks, as long as they are complete.
 For instance, if you wrote `write solution` instead of `display solution` in the above command, GCG would also require a name for the file that it writes the solution to, i.e. `write solution SOLUFILE`, so watch out for their completeness.\n